ethun009/Backup-Android/README.md

    ```bash
    npm run package
    ```
-5. You will find your finished `Link Backup Setup 0.0.0.exe` in the generated `dist_electron` or `dist` wrapper folder!
+5. You will find your finished `Link Backup Setup 0.0.0.exe` in the generated  `Release` folder!

 ## Acknowledgements
 Built utilizing `Vite`, `React`, `Electron`, and `@devicefarmer/adbkit`.